 As governments across the world seek a path to more resilient, inclusive and sustainable growth, cities are reforming and innovating at an unprecedented pace and scale.
 They are increasingly creative in delivering basic local services and undertaking critical investments for the future, at a time of severe financial constraints and in response to such broader global trends as climate change, migration and population ageing, which have enormous implications for the future of cities.
 These actions contribute to national growth, but they are often undermined by a lack of coherence between national and city-level policies.
 When it comes to policies that address growth and jobs, environmental pressures or social inclusion, a growing body of evidence suggests that significant gains can be achieved if local and national policy-makers work more closely together.

 The response: co-operation across levels of government to create cities that work

 After Milan, Madrid, Paris and Chicago, the Fifth OECD Roundtable of Mayors and Ministers provided a forum for national ministers and city mayors to discuss ways of co-ordinating national and local policies that can help cities to make the most of their potential.
 The Roundtable devoted particular attention to strategies for:

 The event: a unique forum for discussion of innovative approaches to urban policy

-The Roundtable will be organised back-to-back with a meeting of OECD ministers in Marseille on “Regions and Cities: Where Policies and People Meet”.
+The Roundtable was organised back-to-back with a meeting of OECD ministers in Marseille on “Regions and Cities: Where Policies and People Meet”.
 The Roundtable is a top level, closed-door event.
 Attendance is by invitation only to leading Mayors and National ministers both within and outside the OECD.
 Since 2007, 75 mayors and nearly 50 ministers have attended one or more OECD Roundtables.